 Discrimination

-The Mandatory Vaccination Direction potentiates liability for us in actions of discrimination and victimisation, particularly given that it does not give us appropriate time to consider medical exemptions, nor employees time to attain them.
+The Public Health Orders also potentiate liability for us in actions of discrimination and victimisation, particularly given that they do not give us appropriate time to consider medical exemptions, nor employees time to attain them.

 We note that the Anti-Discrimination Act 1977 (NSW) (ADA) as well as the Federal discrimination statutes, including the Age Discrimination Act 2004 and the Disability Discrimination Act 1992, are intentionally broad in their ambit, particularly with regards to both ‘indirect discrimination’ and ‘victimisation’.
 It is very possible that employees who are unwilling to receive a Covid-19 vaccination and are treated differently to vaccinated staff as a result, could fall within these definitions.
 As you may know, the Australian Human Rights Commission offer no-cost forums for the resolution of complaints of discrimination.
 We are likely to be inundated with such complaints by employees if we are to mandate vaccination.